koopero/creative.code.charlie.foxtrot/control/index.md

 # Creative Code Charlie Foxtrot

 Welcome to *C3F*, presented by [Vancouver Creative Tech](https://www.meetup.com/Vancouver-Creative-Technology/).
-By viewing this page, you are a participating in a
+This is an experiment in the ad-hoc, collaborative creation of abstract digital art.

 ## Mission

-Your mission, as a *C3F* participant, is the iterative asthetic improvement
+Your mission, as a *C3F* participant, is the iterative, tasteful improvement

 ## Machine

 The core of *C3F* is configurable rendering engine.
 It contains 26 units, designated in NATO phonetic alphabet from [Alfa](#alfa) to [Zulu](#zulu).
 Each unit has its own page of *Controls* to control its operation.
+Use the navigation as the top or side of your screen to switch between control pages.
 Each unit is also represented as a GPU texture, and can be used in combination with others for effect.

 ---
 ### Controls

-Controls are.
+Controls are interfaces to *C3F* parameters.
+They are mostly selectors and sliders that change the parameters and routing of *C3F* data.
 For instance, the control below chooses which texture is displayed on the shared viewport [Charlie](#charlie).
-Controls are shared by everyone, so be mindful when resources need to be shared.
+Please feel free to change every control in the system to experiment with new looks!
+Controls are shared by everyone, so be mindful of others when resources need to be shared.

 ---
 ``` control